 Back in the “wild west” days of the Internet (the 1990s), there was a mad dash by many entrepreneurs to purchase as many unique domain names as possible.
 Back then, a savvy entrepreneur could buy a popular one word domain name for less than a 20 spot.
 But times have changed, and the Web is now big business.
 Accordingly, companies now spend hundreds of thousands of dollars — or even millions — purchasing just the right domain name to brand their online business.
 One entrepreneur who made a particularly good investment back in the 90s is Chris Clark of Maryland.
 Chris managed to purchase the domain name pizza.com way back in 1994 for a paltry $20.
 He has held on to the name all these years and just recently sold it at auction this March for a staggering $2.6 million.
-The winning bid is more than 13,000 times Clark’s original $20 investment.
+The winning bid was more than 13,000 times Clark’s original $20 investment.

 Clark decided to auction off the name and let the bidding begin at a humble $100.
 The final winning bidder chose to remain anonymous, but it is widely believed that one of the main pizza retailers in the United States (Pizza Hut, Domino’s or Papa John’s) ended up with pizza.com.